FoxxPratikSau/FoxxPratikSau/README.md

 👀 I’m interested in App Development

-🌱 I’m currently developing in Flutter
+🌱 I’m currently developing in Flutter, Django, MERN

 💞️ I’m looking to Contribute to OpenSources